 Certain senior executives of the Company have been granted performance shares.
-On February 27, 2013, a grant was made of 99 thousand performance shares at a price of \$56.10 per share for an aggregate grant price of \$5.5 million.
-On February 21 and 22, 2012 grants were made of 80 thousand performance shares with grant prices ranging from \$48.72 to \$49.09 per share for an aggregate grant price of \$3.9 million.
+On February 24 and March 4, 2014, grants were made of 179 thousand performance shares with grant prices ranging from \$50.69 to \$52.40 per share for an aggregate grant price of \$9.2 million.
+On February 27, 2013, a grant was made of 148 thousand performance shares at a price of \$37.40 per share for an aggregate grant price of \$5.5 million.
+On February 21 and 22, 2012 grants were made of 120 thousand performance shares with grant prices ranging from \$32.48 to \$32.73 per share for an aggregate grant price of \$3.9 million.
 Performance grants have a three year contract life, and they do not vest prior to the termination of the contract period.
-While the target distribution is 99 thousand shares and 80 thousand shares for the 2013 and 2012 grants, respectively, the determination of the actual settlement in shares will be based on the achievement of certain performance objectives of Torchmark over the respective three-year contract periods.
-The actual shares could be distributed in a range from 0 to 197 thousand shares for the 2013 grants, and 0 to 160 thousand shares for the 2012 grants.
+While the target distribution is 179 thousand, 148 thousand, and 120 thousand shares for the 2014, 2013, and 2012 grants, respectively, the determination of the actual settlement in shares will be based on the achievement of certain performance objectives of Torchmark over the respective three-year contract periods.
+The actual shares could be distributed in a range from 0 to 359 thousand shares for the 2014 grants and 0 to 295 thousand shares for the 2013 grants.
+A final determination for the 2012 grants has been made as of December 31, 2014 to be 211 thousand shares, as those shares became fully vested at January 27, 2015.
 The performance shareholders are not entitled to dividend equivalents, and are not entitled to dividend payments until vested and settled.